-Of course, by being connected to your network - albeit wirelessly - the best wireless printers benefit from advanced network features as well.
+By being connected to your network - albeit without wires- the best wireless printers benefit from advanced network features as well.
 If you have a small network, for example, every PC connected to your network can print to them, making them ideal for businesses.
 Many even allow you to scan and email documents directly from the wireless printer itself.

-If you're looking for the best wireless printers of 2020, then you've come to the right place.
-We put together a list of the top ones money can buy, alongside our very own price comparison tool so you’re also getting the best available price.
+So, we've put together a list of the best wireless printers currently available, alongside our own price comparison tool so you’re also getting the best available deal.

-- Read the full review: Canon Pixma TR8550
+Read the full review: HP OfficeJet Pro 8025

 With all the functionality a small business could need, this feature-packed inkjet can do anything from sending a fax, to saving a scan to the cloud.
 Most surprisingly, given its A4-size footprint, is its ability to print on A3 paper.
 Wi-Fi is built in and Brother’s companion iOS/Android app makes wireless printing a breeze.
 It prints clearly in monochrome, while colour photos look quite vibrant on photo paper.
 The touchscreen is rather small and it’s not as fast as a laser printer, but it strikes a good balance between performance and features.